paylogic/developer.paylogic.com/content/articles/settei.rst

 Read settings
 =============

-After creating settings, we can read them and use them in the rest of our application by using the :code:`get_config` function.
+In order to use the settings of our package, we need to first install it using :code:`python setup.py install` and make sure that it is in out path.
+We can then read and use settings in the rest of our package by using the :code:`get_config` function.
 Note that in :code:`get_config` function we specify the application name and not the group name.
 For example, if we want to load settings for the application :code:`application1` and we have